fedarko/pyfastg/README.md

 - [scikit-bio](http://scikit-bio.org/)

 ### License
 pyfastg is licensed under the MIT License.
-See the `LICENSE` file for details.
+Please see the `LICENSE` file for details.